 I think the challenge for me will be to focus on one of these for long enough to make it cool before getting distracted by another.
 My plan for that is to set short-term goals here on my blog and use it to keep myself in check.
 I am considering involving other people in my project as a way to keep myself focused (i.e. maybe I can make a little mini-kickstarter in which my devotees can pledge small amounts in exchange for me completing a specific goal on time).

-This is all 12-18 months away, which feels like a long time, but in the grand scheme is not that long in exchange for what I see as the potential of this endeavor.
+This is all two years away or more, which feels like a long time, but in the grand scheme is not that long in exchange for what I see as the potential of this endeavor.
 I’m just excited and couldn’t help but to think about it and get pumped up.
 Thanks for reading!

 Oh, despite the date, this is totally not an April Fools joke (as far as I know ;-).